Rocket Jump: Quake and the Golden Age of First-Person Shooters

 McGee embraced his role as Carmack's guinea pig.
 The earliest iteration of id Tech 2 consisted of data structures with just enough meat for Carmack to build a working model of a true-3D game and for McGee to put that model through its paces.
 "It was a lot of just building very simple boxes, and then boxes with boxes inside of them," continued McGee.
 "At some point we got a player-character in there that was a ball, and then there was another character for multiplayer, so we had two balls running around shooting balls at each other."

 "When you're building a new technology from the ground up," Romero added, "it's a ton of work because you're having to decide, how are we going to represent the world in this 3D space?
 What kind of data describes a surface, and how do I create tools to create that data?
-You've got to create tools to build a world and generate data that probably gets baked by some programs, so the data the game wants to read in draws the screen really fast."
+You've got to create tools to build a world and generate data that probably gets baked by some programs, so the data the game wants can be read in and draw the screen really fast."

-Planning and implementing Quake's pipeline was the most arduous process Carmack had faced since the studio's founding in 1991.
+Planning and implementing Quake's pipeline was the biggest technical challenge Carmack had faced to date.
 Building Wolfenstein 3D and Doom had entailed sophisticated tech that ultimately boiled down to simulations of three-dimensional spaces.
-Writing was uncharted terrain.
+Writing a 3D engine was uncharted terrain.
 Drawing surfaces loaded with data necessitated the birth of a new process called surface-refresh cache, called into action to redraw areas that were supposed to display light on their surfaces.
 The lighting was baked in rather than rendered in real-time, but id Tech 2 still needed a renderer to divide the workload.

 McGee cranked out testbeds, but he could not converse with Carmack about nitty-gritty elements of 3D engines.
 When Carmack got stumped, he turned to id's newest hire and one of his heroes.